Clematis 'Frances Rivis'

 - Hardiness: fully hardy

-Slightly twisted, sky blue bells in mid- to late spring.
-These are followed by whiskery seedheads which cover the plant later in the year.
-This clematis reliably blooms each spring, no matter what the weather is and is perfect for a sunny trellis.
+Delightful, slightly twisted, purple-blue bells form in mid- to late spring and are followed by whiskery seedheads, which cover the plant later in the year.
+'Frances Rivis' is one of the best of the alpinas.
+It was raised by a Suffolk gardener of the same name in 1900, from seed.
+It blooms reliably each spring, no matter what the weather is and is perfect for a sunny trellis.
 It is one of the easiest clematis to look after as it needs little or no pruning.

 - Garden care: Pruning is not essential but you can remove any dead or weak growth in early summer to encourage strong new growth.
 Mulch in late winter with garden compost or well-rotted manure but avoid the immediate crown.